-When these establishments do not have sufficient security, it leaves those on the premises vulnerable to crime.
-While criminal law can punish the perpetrator, it will not provide for the losses an individual suffered, which is why it is important to hold the property owner or manager responsible as well in civil court.
-A failure to provide adequate security makes an establishment a prime target to criminals and you have a right to address this failure in court.
+When these establishments do not have sufficient security, those on the premises are left vulnerable to crime.
+While the criminal justice system can punish the perpetrator for an assault, it will not provide for the losses an individual suffered, which is why it is important to hold the property owner or manager responsible as well in civil court.
+A failure to provide adequate security makes an establishment a prime target for criminals and you have a right to address this failure in court.

 Holding Negligent Property Owners Responsible in Colorado

 If you believe you have a premises liability case, it is important to seek skilled legal representation as soon as possible.
-At Klein Frank, P.C., our team has over 60 years of combined experience, which we will put to use for you.
-Negligent property owners should be held accountable when their carelessness leads to the injury of others.
+At Klein Frank, P.C., our team has over 60 years of combined experience handling a wide variety of personal injury cases, which we will put to use for you.
+Negligent property owners should be held accountable when their actions cause harm to others.

 Contact us today at (303) 448-8884 for a free initial consultation!